 Flight accidents are some of the most feared and horrifying disasters a person can experience.
-As soon as one occurs, there’s a race between pilots, airlines, airports, and aircraft manufacturers to deny responsibility.
+As soon as one occurs, there’s a race between pilots, airlines/operators, airports, and aircraft and component part manufacturers to deny responsibility.

 Aviation Accident Attorney